JeffSabol/Virus-Checkers/README.md

 ## Required Software
 ### To run this project you will need a [MySQL database](https://www.mysql.com/downloads/), and [Node.js](https://nodejs.org/en/download/) installed
+### To handle API calls to Virus Total if the default key does not work you may have to create your own [Virus Total Account](https://www.virustotal.com/) and get a public API key.

 ## Initializing the Database
 To initialize the database the file `DatabaseInit.sql` contains the required sql code for initialization it is recomended when creating the database to use the the default port and password if any of these are different the sql connection variables in `backend\index.js` must be adjusted too.
 The default database password is `password` and the default port is `3306`